sdn-ixp/iSDX/README.md

 * [Exabgp](https://github.com/Exa-Networks/exabgp)

 ## Usage
 Run the different setups provided in the examples directory.
+Check out the `test-ms` example for a simple case with three IXP participants.